CheapDevotion/TiPlacementHelper/README.md

 ## Description

-A simple Titanium script to help you place objects (Views, Labels, TextFields, etc.) and generate the Titanium code needed.
+A set of scripts designed to help with placing objects in Titanium and generating the code directly in your project.

 Note: This project is still in development, and features will be added as they are needed.
 If you would like to suggest a feature, create a GitHub issue with your request, and I will get to it when I have time.